BroadbandForum/obbaa/docs/using/notif/index.md

 Notifications in the BAA Layer
 ===============================
-This topic provides information regarding how to use NETCONF event notifications in the BAA layer, specifically:
+This topic provides information regarding how to use NETCONF event notifications in the BAA layer as defined in IETF RFC 5277,
+specifically:

--   How a SDN M&C can subscribe to an event notification
+-   How a SDN M&C can subscribe to an event notification including subscriptions to the Alarm stream

 -   What the event notification looks like